 Obstructive Sleep Apnea Treatment

-In addition to a detailed history, Dr. Kent E. Moore will assess the anatomic relationships in the maxillofacial region.
+In addition to a detailed history, Dr. Moore will assess the anatomic relationships in the maxillofacial region.
 While current technology is limited in our ability to assess sites of airway obstruction (these techniques are typically utilized during the awake state), a combination of techniques are utilized to assess airway shape and reactivity.
 With a 3-D cone beam CT scan, Dr. Moore can assess the overall shape of the airway, the airway pattern type, as well as any craniofacial skeletal relationships that may be contributing to airway shape.

 Dr. Moore has published a classification system for describing patterns of tongue-base narrowing, which can be helpful in applying specific surgical techniques.
 A supine nasopharyngeal exam is done with a flexible fiber-optic camera (this is a subjective exam), and an acoustic pharyngometer device can utilize sound-waves in order to make objective measurements of upper airway volume (enabling objective correlation to the subjective exam).
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study is recommended to monitor individuals overnight.